Dark Passage - Madge's Apartment

 It's fascinating to see how the director filmed Madge's apartment house.
 CitySleuth deduced that two different buildings on Russian Hill, several blocks apart, were used then seamlessly edited to appear as one.
 Studio and location footage were intermixed and one of the scenes incorporated two concurrently running background projections.

 Based on a comment from Baker during their confrontation on the bluff, Parry suspects his jealous ex-girlfriend Madge Rapf (Agnes Morehead), who had testified against him in his wife's murder trial, was his friend George's killer.
-He confronts her in her apartment where she flies into a rage and also admits she was the one who killed his wife for taking Parry away from her.
-Parry was innocent after all.
+He confronts her in her apartment where she flies into a rage, admitting she was the one who killed his wife for taking Parry away from her.
+So Parry was innocent after all.

 ... and Now, CitySleuth was able to gain entry to bring you the identical view from the same penthouse.